Sangramjit786/spring-redis-pubsub/README.md

 # Spring Redis Pub/Sub Implementation

-This project demonstrates a simple implementation of the Publish-Subscribe (Pub/Sub) messaging pattern using Spring Boot and Redis.
+This repository demonstrates the **Publish-Subscribe (Pub/Sub) design pattern** implemented using **Spring Boot, Spring Cache, and Redis**.
+It shows how Redis can be used as a lightweight messaging broker to decouple microservices or application components.
 It provides a REST API to publish messages and automatically subscribes to a Redis channel to receive and process those messages.

+---

+## 📂 Project Overview
+- **Frameworks & Tools:**
+  - Spring Boot
+  - Spring Data Redis
+  - Spring Cache
+  - Redis (In-memory datastore & message broker)

+- **Design Pattern:** **Publish–Subscribe (Pub/Sub)**
+  - **Publisher:** Sends messages to a Redis channel.
+  - **Subscriber:** Listens for messages on that channel and processes them.

+---

+## 🚀 Implemented Feature

+### 1) Pub-Sub Design Pattern with Redis & Spring Cache
+- Redis is configured as the message broker.
+- Spring Boot application publishes events (messages) to a Redis channel.
+- Multiple subscribers listen to the same channel and react in real-time.
+- **Spring Cache** with Redis is also leveraged for caching frequently accessed data, reducing DB load.

+**Flow:**
+1. A publisher sends a message → stored in Redis channel.
+2. Redis broadcasts it to all subscribers listening to that channel.
+3. Subscribers process the message asynchronously.

+---

 ## 🚀 Features